SBDC class participant

 Registration type Date Fee

-Registration policy: Payment will be required at time of registration.
-You must have either a credit card or valid UW-Madison funding string to be able to register.
+Registration policy: Payment will be required at the time of registration.
+You must have either a credit card or a valid UW-Madison funding string to be able to register.

 Disability Statement: Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact the UW-Madison SBDC office at sbdc@bus.wisc.edu to request accommodations.